philipribera/MusicPlayer/README.md

 # MusicPlayer
-Simple Music-player built in vanilla Javascript
+Music-player built in vanilla Javascript.

+# Description
+A stylish music player built in vanilla Javascript.
+There are a number of prefixed songs that can be played.